samsung-cnct/k2/README.md

         -it"
 ```

-### Initial Krakenlib Directory
+### Initial Kraken-lib Directory
-If this is your first time using Krakenlib, use the Krakenlib Docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):
+If this is your first time using Kraken-lib, use the Kraken-lib Docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):

 With the Docker container: